T-srikrishna/DistilBERT-Analysis/README.md

 ## Repository Structure

--   `distilbert_vs_bert_experiment.ipynb`: The main Jupyter Notebook containing all code, analysis, and results.
+-   `DistilBERT-Analysis.ipynb`: The main Jupyter Notebook containing all code, analysis, and results.
 -   `requirements.txt`: A list of all necessary Python libraries to run the project.
 -   `README.md`: This file, providing an overview and instructions.